parsakhaz/promptable-content-moderation/README.md

 - Test mode (process only first X seconds)
 - Advanced moderation analysis with multiple visualization plots

-> This recipe is meant to be used through Gradio

 ## Examples

 | Example Outputs |